Saviour-Dagadu/Saviour-Dagadu/README.md

 - 👋 Hi, I’m @Saviour-Dagadu
-- 👀 I’m interested in static web development and desktop applications
+- 👀 I’m interested in web development and desktop applications
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on web development and frontend projects
 - 📫 How to reach me - whatsapp: +233248929076 or email: savicane@gmail.com